wessaunders/coding-guidelines/react-guidelines.md

 - Regardless of the elegance of someone’s solution, if it’s too complex for the ordinary developer, exposes unusual behavior, or tries to solve many possible future issues, it is very likely the wrong solution and needs redesign.
 The worst response a developer can give you to these principles is: “But it works?”.

 # Project organization
+- Only include one React component per file.
+- Always use JSX syntax.

 - Project components should be separated into separate descriptive directories.
   - All components should be contained within a Components directory.
   - All constants should be contained within a Constants directory.